Great slaty woodpecker: Ecology

 Great slaty woodpeckers are mostly seen in groups consisting of 3 to 6 individuals, which consist of a breeding pair and their young from prior years.
-Groups often forage on shared feeding sites in the form of nests of social insects as ants, termites, wood-boring beetles and stingless bees.
+Groups often forage on shared feeding sites in the form of nests of social insects such as ants, termites, wood-boring beetles and stingless bees.
 Ants seem to be generally favored in the diet, though larvae of other species may be eaten quite regularly as well.
 Occasionally, small fruit may supplement the diet.
 Females spend more time searching for feeding sources and males, which have slightly larger bills, spend more time opening the sources.
 Preferred feeding sources are mostly found in large branches or trunks of large, living trees.
 The groups will travel considerable distance to access these trees and, as such, the home ranges of the species are quite large.
 Occasionally, though, they will feed at lower levels in trees and even amongst saplings.
 Usually, feeding groups of these woodpeckers do not linger in any given area for long.
 Sometimes this species associates with slightly smaller white-bellied woodpeckers and considerably smaller greater flamebacks, with the foraging methods of the very different woodpeckers minimizing competition between the species.
 Perhaps more considerable competition for food sources generally comes in the form of hornbills and arboreal (or tree-dwelling) mammals.
 The great slaty woodpecker usually works a tree upwards and, though capable of swifter movements, has been described while foraging as if moving in "slow motion".
 It forages by gleaning, probing, pecking, prising off bark and hammering with powerful and loud blows to excavate the wood.
 Gleaning is the most important foraging method for the species, with the long neck and bill allowing it to reach out over a considerable distance into the cracks and crevices of trees.
 This species often flies high over the trees for long distances between successful foraging patches.
 In flight, its feather rustle noisily.
-The great slaty woodpecker usually engages in less dipping during than other woodpeckers and flies in a mixed flying style described as quite crow-like.
+The great slaty woodpecker usually engages in less dipping than other woodpeckers and flies in a mixed flying style described as quite crow-like.